ivanmantova/getdata/README.md

 ### Instructions:

 Extract the data from the URL (zip) provided by the instructions page on Coursera on the same directory/path as the R script.
-You do not need to modify or configure any parameter.
+You should put the data in the working directory for `R`.
+See source code for details.

 The script will output 2 data sets as requested by the course:
 - Tidy data with select variables, unchanged